Loom: Treadle-controlled looms

+Jack looms are easy to make and to tie up (if not quite as easy as counterbalance looms).
+The gravity return makes jack looms heavy to operate.
+The shed of a jack loom is smaller for a given length of warp being pulled aside by the heddles (loom depth).
+The warp threads being pulled up by the jacks are also tauter than the other warp threads (unlike a counter balance loom, where the threads are pulled an equal amount in opposite directions).
+Uneven tension makes weaving evenly harder.
+It also lowers the maximum tension at which one can practically weave.
+If the threads are rough, closely-spaced, very long or numerous, it can be hard to open the sheds on the jack loom.
+Jack looms without castles (the superstructure above the weft) have to lift the heald frames from below, and are noiser due to the impact of wood on wood; elastomer pads can reduce the noise.

+In countermarch looms, the treadles are tied to lamms, which may pivot at one end or slide up and down.
+Half of the lamms in turn connect to jacks, which also pivot, and push or pull the staves up or down.
+Some countermarches have two horizontal jacks per shaft, others a single vertical jack.
+Each treadle is tied to all of the heald frames, moving some of them up and the rest of them down.
+This allows the complex combinatorial treadles of a jack loom, with the large shed and balanced, even tension of a counterbalance loom, with its quiet, light operation.
+Unfortunately, countermarch looms are more complex, harder to build, slower to tie up, and more prone to malfunction.

 Figure harness and the drawloom

 A drawloom is for weaving figured cloth.
 In a drawloom, a "figure harness" is used to control each warp thread separately, allowing very complex patterns.
 A drawloom requires two operators, the weaver, and an assistant called a "drawboy" to manage the figure harness.

 The earliest confirmed drawloom fabrics come from the State of Chu and date c.
 400 BC.
 Some scholars speculate an independent invention in ancient Syria, since drawloom fabrics found in Dura-Europas are thought to date before 256 AD.
-The draw loom was invented in China during the Han Dynasty (State of Liu?); foot-powered multi-harness looms and jacquard looms were used for silk weaving and embroidery, both of which were cottage industries with imperial workshops.
+The draw loom was invented in China during the Han dynasty (State of Liu?); foot-powered multi-harness looms and jacquard looms were used for silk weaving and embroidery, both of which were cottage industries with imperial workshops.
 The drawloom enhanced and sped up the production of silk and played a significant role in Chinese silk weaving.
 The loom was introduced to Persia, India, and Europe.